Page Originated 8/1997

 Loco Types

 I do installs in both steam and diesel locos.
-Note that some diesel installs in any scale can be difficult - an example is the O scale Red Caboose GP-9.
+Note that some diesel installs can be difficult - an example is the O scale Red Caboose GP-9.
 Its interior space is broken up into many small spaces by the center mounted motor and drive shafts to a gear tower on each truck.
 Fitting a high current decoder and a reasonable speaker into that loco takes time and ingenuity.

 For a contemporary loco in any scale it is generally cheaper for you to swap your non-DCC/sound loco for one with factory installed sound than to pay me to install DCC/sound.